GLOBAL MARKETS-Asian stocks still shaky as Nikkei slides 3 pct

 That should be music to the ears of dollar bulls.
 Indeed, figures on Friday showed currency speculators increased bets in favour of the greenback to the highest since at least June 2008.

 The dollar index, which tracks the greenback’s performance against a currency basket, hit a three-year high last week before succumbing to a bit of pressure.
-It was almost flat at 83.59.
+It was last down 0.1 percent at 83.633.

 Still, traders expect the yen’s downtrend to remain intact after the Bank of Japan (BOJ) last month unleashed the world’s most intense burst of stimulus.